 When I first saw a friend of mine break out his Benjamin Discovery PCP air rifle, I have to admit that I got excited.
 Regular readers know that my go-to PCP and all around favorite rifle is my Benjamin Maurader, so I was eager to see how the Discovery would match up.
 Now that I have it I won’t say that I’m disappointed, but I don’t envision myself making this my new go-to rifle.
 Rather, the improvements and the disappointments balance one another out.

 I opted for the .22 for the best comparison to my Marauder, and the first thing that I noticed was that it was a lot lighter and had a more streamlined design.
 As much as I like the Marauder, it does look boxy, almost like somebody mounted a barrel on a piece of wood that they found.
 The Discovery has the sleek appearance of a well-designed weapon, with a nicely striated stock that felt good in the hand and clearly had the strength to take a lot of pressure.
+There is a touch of modern flair with the Williams fiber optic front and rear sights, but I like the blending of classic and modern looks, so this was actually a bonus for me.

 I can say that I was disappointed by how little else came with the Discovery.
 While a decent scope would have been unreasonable to expect, I certainly don’t think a cheap one for people who are just getting into the sport would have been out of line.
 The fiber optic sights are good, but this seemed like it would have been nice.
 While the base unit doesn’t come with a number of accessories that make operation a lot easier, there are at least package deals that comes with these.
 Finally, from the perspective of safety, it wouldn’t have been a bad idea to include a degasser so that people aren’t dry firing, wasting pellets, or keeping pressured air in the reservoir where it can damage the rifle or worse.